wp-plugins/content-views-query-and-display-post-page/README.txt

 But now, with Content Views plugin, you can do above things in minutes, without any line of code.

-[Content Views plugin](http://www.contentviewspro.com/?utm_source=wordpress&utm_medium=post&utm_campaign=content-views "Visit Content Views website") provides an intuitive form to query posts and display posts in **responsive** layouts (grid layout, scrollable list/slider, collapsible list) quickly & easily, in very 3 simple steps:
+[Content Views plugin](http://www.contentviewspro.com/?utm_source=wordpress&utm_medium=post&utm_campaign=content-views "Get Content Views Pro") provides an intuitive form to query posts and display posts in **responsive** layouts (grid layout, scrollable list/slider, accordion/collapsible list) quickly & easily, in very 3 simple steps:

-* Step 1 : Adjust filters (author, category/tag, order...) to query your wanted posts
+* Step 1 : Choose filters (author, category/tag, order...) to query your posts
-* Step 2 : Customize display options to show posts in a responsive layout
+* Step 2 : Customize display options to display posts in a responsive layout
 * Step 3 : Save View.
-You will see a shortcode **[pt_view id="UNIQUE_ID"]** at top of page, paste it to editor of a page or to a Text widget of sidebar where you want to display your posts.
-If you are a developer, you can **`<?php echo do_shortcode('[pt_view id="UNIQUE_ID"]'); ?>`** in files of your WordPress theme.
+You will see a shortcode **[pt_view id="UNIQUE_ID"]** at top of page, paste it to editor of a page or to a Text widget where you want to display your posts.
+If you are a developer, you can **`<?php echo do_shortcode('[pt_view id="UNIQUE_ID"]'); ?>`** in your WordPress theme.

 = A features list of Content Views plugin: =

 **in Step 1, you can:**

 * query single/multiple post(s)
+* query posts by category, tag
+* query posts by author
 * query child pages of a parent page
-* query posts written by, not written by authors
-* query posts associate with, not associate with categories, tags
-* query posts in any status (publish, draft, private...)
+* query posts by status (publish, draft, private...)
 * query posts which contain a specific keyword
 * sort posts by Id, Title, Created date, Modified date in ascending, descending order